Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW2/hw2_answers.md

 We can see that with a graph like this, the minimum degree for any node is now 2.
 As such, regardless of how the graph changes, if the minimum degree is less than 2 then it cannot have an edge connectivity of λ(G) = k ≥ 2.

+We will also have a similar result for vertex connectivity.